bdesanctis/bamdam/README.md

 # bamdam: A post-mapping toolkit for ancient environmental DNA capture or shotgun sequencing data

-## Important note - still in development!
+## Important note - this software is still in development!

 Written by Bianca De Sanctis in July 2024.
 Please contact me with any issues, unexpected behavior, or requests!
 I want to improve this software! bddesanctis@gmail.com